Jorge-Hoyos/certifications/aws/practitioner/notes/billing-and-pricing.md

 ---

-> gives the abulity to set custom budgets that alert yo when your costs or usage exceed or are near
+> gives the ability to set custom budgets that alert yo when your costs or usage exceed or are near

-- Use it to budget cost BEFORE they have been icurred
+- Use it to budget cost BEFORE they have been incurred
 - has to be enabled

 ## **Cost explorer**